-- A pharmacy submitting claims for medications that the patient never received;
+- A pharmacy submitting claims for drugs that the patient never received;

 - A person obtaining prescriptions for drugs in order to sell them;

-- A member selling their medical ID card or prescription to someone.
+- A patient selling their medical ID card or prescription to someone;

-- Using another person’s insurance coverage or insurance card, or letting someone use your insurance card because they don’t have insurance;
+- Using another person’s insurance coverage or insurance card;

-- A pharmacy billing for brand medication, when it dispensed a generic medication;
+- A pharmacy billing for a brand drug, when it dispensed a generic drug;

-- Person falsely stating drugs were lost or stolen and requesting replacement drugs because of addiction problems.
+- A person falsely stating drugs were lost or stolen and requesting replacement drugs because of addiction problems.

 Who does Prescription Fraud and Abuse Affect?

-The answer is everyone, which is why Navitus is committed to ensuring it maintains a robust fraud, waste and abuse program.
+The answer is everyone.
+It results in misused benefits, safety issues, and unnecessary costs which is why Navitus is committed to ensuring it maintains a robust fraud, waste and abuse program.

 How does Navitus Help Prevent and Detect Fraud, Waste, and Abuse?

-Navitus' Special Investigations Unit (SIU) is responsible for protecting the assets of its clients and reducing the overall cost of prescription drugs by preventing, detecting and investigating fraud, waste and abuse.
-Navitus’ certified and licensed professionals investigate all referrals from both internal and external sources.
-The SIU professionals also stay abreast of the latest fraud schemes and partner with pharmacies, vendors and clients on identifying potential fraud and abuse using a convenient reporting system.
+Navitus' Special Investigations Unit (SIU) is responsible for protecting the benefits of its clients and members and reducing the overall cost of prescription drugs.
+It can do this by preventing, detecting and investigating fraud, waste and abuse.
+Navitus’ SIU investigates referrals from internal and external sources.
+The SIU professionals also stay abreast of the latest fraud schemes and partner with pharmacies, vendors and clients on identifying potential fraud and abuse and identify suspicious patterns.

-If you or one of your employees suspect fraud, waste or abuse, please report this activity using the form accesible in Quick Links below, or by calling the Navitus Hotline at 855-673-6503.
+If you or one of your employees suspect fraud, waste or abuse, please report this activity using the FWA Reporting Form, or by calling the Navitus Hotline at 855-673-6503.
 Navitus has a strict non-retaliation and non-retribution policy and expects all vendors to adhere to non-retaliation for reports made in good-faith.